Our Services:

 Our office is located in a colonial Scots Irish farmhouse begun in 1728 on land that was then called Massachusetts and is now called Londonderry, NH.

-We intend this Land Acknowledgment to be a launch for further discussions and work toward proactive actions for diversity, equity, inclusion, and justice (DEIJ) in our work.
-It is only a first step toward the DEIJ work that we are committed to pursuing in our search work and with our clients.
+We intend this Land Acknowledgment to be a launch for further discussions and work toward proactive actions for respect, inclusion, accessibility, and welcoming, which we are committed to pursuing in our search work and with our clients.